Y-ashbhatt/ShirtCraft-3D/README.md

 ## Features

-- **🎨 3D Swag Generation**: Generate unique 3D shirts dynamically, allowing users to explore endless possibilities.
+- **🎨 3D Shirt Generation**: Generate unique 3D shirts dynamically, allowing users to explore endless possibilities.
 - **🌈 Color Customization**: Apply any color to the 3D shirt for a personalized look and feel.
 - **📂 Logo Upload Functionality**: Upload any file as a logo and integrate it seamlessly onto the 3D shirt.
 - **🖼️ Texture Image Upload**: Upload texture images to style the 3D shirt with favorite designs.